 There has been increasing interest in employee ownership in state legislatures.
 This article describes existing state employee ownership legislation and key pending bills.
-The NCEO also has model state legislation that includes suggested language on four issues: creating a state employee ownership center, providing tax incentives to help support feasibility studies, providing that employee-owned firms owned and/or controlled by qualifying individuals through an ESOP trust will be eligible for state set-aside programs, and allowing professional corporations to be owned by ESOPs.
+The NCEO also has model state legislation that includes suggested language on four issues: creating a state employee ownership center, providing tax incentives to help support feasibility studies, providing that employee-owned firms owned and/or controlled by qualifying individuals through an ESOP trust will be eligible for state set aside programs, and allowing professional corporations to be owned by ESOPs.
 The document also provides an explanation for why this kind of legislation is important.
 Contact Corey Rosen for the current version at [email protected].

-The office will operate an “Employee Ownership Navigator” to provide advice to business owners about ownership models, assist with business succession planning, as well as to connect them to local technical assistance and service providers by conducting one-on-one consulting sessions with approved advisors.
+The office will operate an “Employee Ownership Navigator” to provide advice to business owners about ownership models, assist with business succession planning, as well as connecting them to local technical assistance and service providers by conducting one-on-one consulting sessions with approved advisors.

 Massachusetts created an employee ownership center through its budget process in 2019.
-The office had existed in the 1990s as part of the Massachusetts government but lost its funding in the recession of 1999.
-In 2019, legislators restored that funding.
+The office had existed in the 1990s as part of the Massachusetts government, but lost its funding in the recession of 1999.
+In 2019, legislators were able to restore that funding.
 The office is staffed by two nonprofits, Working Wealth and the ICA Group.

 In 2021, S. 261 was introduced to make the state center permanent and a part of the Massachusetts Office of Business Development.
 The office would “provide education, conduct outreach and promote efforts to create an overall environment in the commonwealth which will expand and enhance employee ownership, increase the number of employee owned companies, publicize and promote the benefits of employee involvement and ownership to policy makers and the general public, encourage collaborative outreach efforts regarding involvement and ownership in the workplace, research and evaluate employee involvement and employee ownership in the commonwealth, showcase employee ownership initiatives in the commonwealth, facilitate and coordinate the sharing of existing information and resources, and provide grants pursuant to the provisions of this chapter.”